react-cosmos/react-cosmos/DEVLOG.md

+Q: Does `fixtureStateSync` renderer response provide any value?

+Not anymore, since the `setFixtureState` renderer request now contains the full fixture state, which has already been computed by the Playground before dispatching it to the renderers (akin to an optimistic update).
+A confirmation sounds nice in theory, but it's problematic in two ways:

+- More than one `setFixtureState` request can be dispatched before a `fixtureStateSync` response returns.
+Since we don't have an linked message architecture in place (and it's unlikely we'll ever need one as this is a local dev tool and the volume of messages is low), we can't really tell if the "sync" response is valid and what request it refers to.
+- We're not using the confirmation in any way at the moment.

+Removing it.

+---

+Q: Should the `setFixtureState` renderer request contain partial or full fixture state?
+Or both in separate message types?

+There's a clear need for a request message that sends the entire fixture state: When sending a new fixture state received from one renderer to the other connected renderers, to keep them in sync.
+This can't happen with a message that sends partial fixture state for the renderer to merge, because removing a part of the fixture state will not work.

+So is there still value in requesting partial fixture state changes?
+Payload size isn't an issue in a dev tool.
+What about concurrency?
+Even though fixture state change requests are sent in full, before a new fixture state is dispatched from Playground to renderers, fixture state changes are applied using updater functions of type `prevState => nextState`, which ensures that all state changes from Playground plugins are honored, regardless of timing.

+Given that no drawback is obvious at this time, and for simplicity, I'll go with a single `setFixtureState` renderer request that contain the fixture state in full.

+---

+Q: How to send selected fixture (from URL params) to renderers on Playground load?

+Should _Router_ know about (and listen to) the `fixtureList` renderer response?
+Because we can't select a fixture until the renderer responds with the user's fixture list.
+Or should _RendererMessageHandler_ know about the `urlParams` state?

+Maybe a third, more elegant option will surface later.
+But for now the latter, because _RendererMessageHandler_ already listens to `fixtureList` responses.

+---

+Q: How can the Playground sync fixture state between multiple renderers?

+...and prevent infinite loops.

+There's currently a single `fixtureState` renderer response dispatched both on organic state changes as well as on state changes caused by `setFixtureState` requests.

+Initial (flawed) solution: The `fixtureState` response is also used to sync fixture states between renderers as follows.
+When a `fixtureState` response arrives from a renderer, a `setFixtureState` request (with the received state) is dispatched to all other renderers.
+But each of these requests then generate corresponding `fixtureState` responses which in turn creates an infinite loop.

+Working solution: Split `fixtureState` renderer response in two separate messages:

+1. A `fixtureStateSync` message in response to a `setFixtureState` request.
+It's meant to confirm the request and let the requester know the resulting state.
+Doesn't involve other renderers.
+2. A `fixtureStateChange` message in response to an organic state change inside a renderer.
+The remote client (the Playground) can broadcast the state change to all other renderers to keep them in sync.

+---

+Q: Can the fixture state be deterministic between renderers?

+The current limitation is that FixtureCapture instances get assigned auto-incremented unique IDs (ie. `FixtureDecoratorId`).
+The rest of `fixtureState` is already deterministic.

+Solution: Manually set ID to FixtureCapture elements instead of deriving it from the run-time instance.
+This requires an extra prop when using FixtureCapture by hand (eg. to capture props/state of elements inside render functions).
+But this is an edge case.
+The main usage of FixtureCapture is implicit: FixtureProvider wraps the entire fixture with an FixtureCapture element and it can give it a "root" ID that the user never sees.

+---

 Q: What's the different between a method and an event in the plugin API?

 - Calling a method that hasn't been registered fails.
 Emitting an event that nobody's listening to doesn't.